Skip to main content

 Member

-The Teaching Kitchen Collaborative is the only membership organization for teaching kitchens and culinary medicine professionals!
-We support the growth and advancement of teaching kitchens to improve human and planetary health.
+The Teaching Kitchen Collaborative is the only non-profit membership organization supporting the growth, proliferation, and refinement of teaching kitchens to improve human and planetary health.
+Join us!

 "Teaching kitchens are essential to the long-term success and sustainability of culinary medicine interventions, the health of individuals, and the longevity of our planet."